 - There are instances of humans becoming fey, and fey becoming sidhe, but the subject's taboo (and in the case of humans kind of overlaps with Ambition Is Evil).
 There are also strong hints that the caste system's so strict as a result of human population crowding the supernaturals together; there are fewer sidhe Courts and fey societies than there should be.

 - In The Stormlight Archive, the populations of most of the the major countries are divided into darkeyed common people, and the lighteyed leaders.
 Within these categories the people are further divided into ten nahns (the darkeyes) and ten dahns (the lighteyes) with the tenth being the lowest and the first the highest.
 It's possible to work your way up the ladder, through work (such as military service, or through marriage, well-off darkeyes can sometimes marry into a lighteyed family, and thus possibly have lighteyed children.
-Also anybody that has a Shardblade and/or Shardplate is automatically important regardless of their birth (it's even commonly believed in-story that if a darkeyed man wins a Shardblade in a battle, his eyes will actually change colour although whether this is actually true is unclear).
+Also, anybody that has a Shardblade and/or Shardplate is automatically important regardless of their birth, and it's commonly believed that a darkeyes who wins a Shardblade in battle will have their eyes change color, which is proven true in the second book.
+(Notably, "light" colors aren't limited to the ones usually found on Earth- there's mention of nobles with pale purple and light yellow eyes, with no indication that this is at all unusual.)

 - The Star Trek Novel Verse is full of them: